coda/packs-examples/README.md

 ### Initialize an Empty Project

-After you install in the SDK, run `coda init` to create the structure for a new project and install the necessary dependencies.
+Regardless of whether you install globally or locally, after you install in the SDK, run `coda init` to create the structure for a new project and install the necessary dependencies.

 ## Running Examples